Lonitch/Lonitch.github.io/_posts/2020-10-20-EPI-notes-ICTP.md

 ---
 ## Link to my notes
 The handwriting notes are based on a seminar series on the topic of electron-phonon interaction (EPI) from first principle, hosted at ICTP, Italy, 2018.
 You can download it by using the link [here](https://drive.google.com/file/d/1nDtVoIOdJ6E3Ar0jskQhkcvHemC8yCqv/view?usp=sharing).
-These notes might be some preliminaries for my next paper.
+These notes might be some preliminaries for my next paper.<!--more-->

 ## Updates on my life